brandon-benge/RAG-Workflow/README.md

 The builder reports the average tokens per chunk when possible (falls back to characters if tokenization isn’t available).

+### Config highlights

+- persist and persist_by_model:
+  - persist controls the base directory where Chroma files are stored (default `../.chroma`).
+  - If persist_by_model is true, the final path becomes `persist/<model-slug>` where the slug is derived from the model (e.g., `BAAI/bge-base-en-v1.5` → `baai-bge-base-en-v1-5`).
+- tfidf_top_n:
+  - Number of keywords extracted per PDF using TF‑IDF.
+Useful as lightweight tags to aid filtering or inspection.
+- max_tokens_per_chunk:
+  - Optional cap per chunk; if omitted, the builder derives a reasonable limit from the model tokenizer (often around ~512 for many local models).

 ## Choosing an embedding model (and when to use)

 You do not need to change the model when you change `split_by`, but it can help to align model capacity and domain with chunk length and content.